akash-akya/codeplay/README.md

    * Partial support for Picture Language described in [sicp](http://sarabander.github.io/sicp/html/2_002e2.xhtml#g_t2_002e2_002e4)
 3. Code can be saved and loaded

+If you want to try it out, please set the azure API keys in the code

 ## TODO
 * Support for other languages